Command Line Reference

 Dry Run Mode

-When you use the --dry-run
+When you use the --dry-run flag, the tool will:

 - Display what files would be modified, showing the specific line numbers with current and updated content